Scot McKnight: Personal life

 McKnight and his wife, Kristen, a psychologist, live in Libertyville, Illinois and have two grown children.

-He and his daughter, Laura Barringer, coauthored the children's version of The Jesus Creed, called Sharing God's Love: The Jesus Creed for Children (2014).
-His son, Lukas McKnight, was a minor league catcher in the Chicago Cubs system, and was part of the Cubs' front office during the 2016 World Series championship.
+He and his daughter, Laura Barringer, coauthored A Church Called Tov (2019) and Pivot (2023) as well as the children's version of The Jesus Creed, called Sharing God's Love: The Jesus Creed for Children (2014).
+His son, Lukas McKnight, was a minor league catcher in the Chicago Cubs system.